 The internal turmoil in DIG culminated in a policy conference in 1973, as reported by DIG (1974: pp11-14) and Paul Hunt (1974: p14).
-This proved to be an important turning point.
-Amongst the various presentations two campaign approaches, put to the conference, offered very different strategies for solving poverty amongst disabled people (Hunt 1973c 1974: p14, Townsend 1973b: pp4-8).
+This proved to be an point. the important turning Amongst various presentations two campaign approaches, put to the conference, offered very different strategies for solving poverty amongst disabled people (Hunt 1973c 1974: p14, Townsend 1973b: pp4-8).
 These two approaches subsequently culminated in the work of two new organisations.